128 Total complaints

 Crash: No Fire: No Unknown

-Jul 2025 STRUCTURE The upper control panel housing failed.
+Jul 2025 STRUCTURE:BODY The upper control panel housing failed.
 My safety was put at risk because while driving the panel randomly dropped from my ceiling, blocking my rear view mirror and surprising me.
 The vehicle has not been looked at by the anyone else other than myself.
 There are many documented cases online from people experiencing the same kind of situation.
 There were no warning lights or symptoms that this was going to happen.

 Incident: Jul 2025